What are Hydrosols?

 Unlike essential oils that should be diluted prior to application to the skin, hydrosols are much gentler than their essential oil counterparts and can generally be used directly on the skin without further dilution.

 Hydrosols can be used in place of water in creating natural fragrances, lotions, creams, facial toners and other skin care products.
 They can also be added to the bath, and used on their own as a light cologne or body spray.
 Hydrosol can be added to finger bowls for elegant, romantic dinners.
 Examples of botanicals that are available as hydrosols are Rose, Roman Chamomile, Neroli and Lavender.
+View the Hydrosol Uses article to view details and a helpful list of all the ways that you can use hydrosols.

 Hydrosols are available through some, but not all sellers or essential oil and natural skin care ingredients.
 AromaWeb's Global Business Directory provides a wonderful categorical directory of artisans and companies that sell Hydrosols and other aromatherapy products.